SavageCore/steamrommanager-manifest-generator/README.md

 # On Steam Deck

-For this to work on Steam Deck we must trick the [itch.io](https://itch.io) client into thinking we have Wine and thus offering the choice to install Windows games.
+For this to work on Steam Deck we must trick the [itch.io](https://itch.io) client into thinking we have non-flatpak Wine and thus offering the choice to install Windows games.
 Run the following commands:

 ```
 flatpak install -y org.winehq.Wine